miroslavvidovic/rottweiler-kennels/README.md

-# rotweiler-kennel
+# rottweiler-kennels

-A website for a Rotweiler kennel.
+A website for a Rottweiler breeder.
 Built using bootstrap.
 Real data has been removed for privacy issues.